13 Best Things to Do in Palermo, Sicily

 Vucciria is the market that we were staying the closest to, so we passed through it a number of times.
 Vucciria, in my opinion, is best visited in the evening for a drink or late afternoon snack.

-During the day there honestly wasn’t much to the market, at least not much that we could find, but at night it completely transforms and comes alive.
+It felt pretty quiet by day, and we honestly wondered if there just wasn’t much to the market, at least not that we could find, but at night it completely transforms and comes alive.
 There are little bars that line the streets where you can get an aperitivo, and further into the chaos you’ll find a wide open square, Piazza Caracciolo, with music, food stalls and people drinking all over the place.
 It’s your classic golden hour, European summer open air drinking vibes (if you know, you know).

 P.S.
 When you book using my links, you help support Rachel IRL at no extra cost to you.
 It’s a win-win!